beeware/toga/examples/extrawindows/README.rst

 extrawindows example
 ===============

-An example for opening and closing extar windows.
+An example for opening and closing extra windows.

 Quickstart
 ~~~~~~~~~~